How to tune SQL in a MySQL system: Find bottlenecks

 Identifying heavy SQL

-First, identify heavy SQL statements.
+First, identify the heavy SQL statements

-・Slowlog output
+・slowlog output

 slowlog and outputs heavy SQL.

-[mysqld] slow_query_log = 1 ---Enable slowlog long_query_time = 1 ---Set SQL output time
+[mysqld] slow_query_log = 1 --- Enables slowlog long_query_time = 1 --- Sets SQL output time

-It is easy to start with
+It's easiest to start with

-mysql> set global slow_query_log = 1; mysql> set global long_query_time = 1; mysql> show variables like "%query%"; +---------------------- --------+----------------+ | Variable_name | Value | +------------------- ------------+----------------+ | long_query_time | 1.000000 | | slow_query_log | OFF | +--------- ---------------------+----------------+
+mysql> set global slow_query_log = 1; mysql> set global long_query_time = 1; mysql> show variables like "%query%"; +--------------------------------+----------------+ | Variable_name | Value | +--------------------------------+----------------+ | long_query_time | 1.000000 |

-$ vi /etc/my.cnf --------------------- [mysqld] slow_query_log = 1 long_query_time = 1 ------------ --------- $ service mysqld restrat
+$ vi /etc/my.cnf --------------------- [mysqld] slow_query_log = 1 long_query_time = 1 --------------------- $ service mysqld restrart

 $ ll /var/lib/mysql/ mysql-slow.log